10 key players to watch in 2022 WNBA playoffs

 - Kahleah CopperFemale basketball playerLiveTodayTomorrowvs--|

-10 key players to watch in 2022 WNBA playoffs originally appeared on NBC Sports Washington
+10 key players to watch in 2022 WNBA playoffs originally appeared on NBC Sports Philadelphia

 The chase for the WNBA title is on.